gioblu/PJON/documentation/routing.md

   122 // Statically defined default gateway device id );
 ```
-Then configure each strategy and the `router` instance as required:
+Configure each strategy and the `router` instance as required:
 ```cpp

 void setup() {